Foblex Flow

 Only input-approve can be targeted.

-Allow a whole class of inputs (by category)
+Allow a whole class of targets (by category)

 Each string can be interpreted as either:

-Because both are plain strings, you should adopt a convention to avoid accidental collisions (when some fInputId equals a category name).
+Because both are plain strings, you should adopt a convention to avoid accidental collisions (when some target id equals a category name).

 Recommended convention